KingiLikesMineCraft/playstrategy-bot-client/README.md

 ```

 # Acknowledgements
-Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
+Thanks to the playstrategy team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
 Thanks to the [Niklas Fiekas](https://github.com/niklasf) and his [python-chess](https://github.com/niklasf/python-chess) code which allows engine communication seamlessly.

 # License
-lichess-bot is licensed under the AGPLv3 (or any later version at your option).
+playstrategy-bot is licensed under the AGPLv3 (or any later version at your option).
 Check out the [LICENSE file](/LICENSE) for the full text.